Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

+\begin{itemize} \item \textbf{Case 1: Direct continuation.} If $e_{k-1}$ is directly extended along the computation walk $W$ $(W'=W+e')$, then $e'$ (e.g., a non-floor next edge or a specific floor next edge) must be added immediately during the direct extension by \cref{lem:direct_extension_correct}.
+This contradicts the choice of $e'$ as the first non-added edge on $W'$.

-By \cref{lem:restricted_precedent} (Restricted Next-Based Verification), if $e'$ is not directly extendable, then there exists a ceiling-adjacent edge $\hat{e}$ of $e$ that is either a merging edge, a combining edge, or a pseudo combining edge.
-In this case, $(\NIL, e)$ is added to $Ev$ at line \ref{algline:to_collect_next_based_edge} of \cref{alg:extend_edge_directly_with_walk}, and $e'$ is collected by \textproc{CollectRestrictedBoundaryEdges}, contradicting the thrid assumption that $e'$ is not collected by \textproc{CollectRestrictedBoundaryEdges}.
+\item \textbf{Case 2: Next-edge-based extension.} Suppose $e' \in \Next(e)$ for some newly added edge $e$ in \textproc{ExtendEdgeDirectlyWithWalk()}.
+By \cref{lem:restricted_precedent} (Restricted Next-Based Verification), if $e'$ is not directly extendable, there must exist an edge $\hat{e}$ in $W'$ that is forward ceiling-adjacent to $e$ that is either a merging edge, a combining edge, or a pseudo-combining edge.
+In this case, $(\NIL, e)$ is added to $Ev$ at line \ref{algline:to_collect_next_based_edge} of \cref{alg:extend_edge_directly_with_walk}, and $e'$ is subsequently collected into $Q$ by \textproc{CollectRestrictedCandidateEdges()}.
+This contradicts the third assumption.